 While straight lines and perfect data show up in science from time to time, it is actually quite rare for real data to fit perfectly on top of a line.
 One reason for this is that all measurements have error.
-So, even though there might be a perfect relationship between x and y, the noise of the measurements introduces small deviations from the line.
+So even though there might be a perfect relationship between x and y, the uncertainty of the measurements introduces small deviations from the line.
 In other cases, the data are approximated by a line.
 This is sometimes called a best-fit relationship for the data.
-An example of a plot with real data is shown in Figure 1.5.
-In this case, the data suggest that there is a general trend between the absolute magnitude (M_V) and the Orbital Period in certain types of binary stars.
-But some other factor plays a role in determining the final relationship, so some stars do not fit very well, and hence their absolute magnitudes cannot be estimated very well from their orbital periods (the vertical bars associated with each data point are error bars, and represent the measurement error).

-Figure 1.4: Graph paper for plotting the equation y = 2x + 2.
+Figure 1.4: Graph paper for plotting the hourly temperatures in Tucson and Honolulu.